MerlinHdz/MerlinHdz/README.md

-- Hi!
-I'm Merlin Hernandez
-- I'm currently a CS50 student.
+Hello world!
+My name is Merlin and I'm currently a cs50 student.
-- 📫 How to reach me ...

 <!---
 MerlinHdz/MerlinHdz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.